WebOrigami/docs/src/content/pattern/indexPages.md

 htmlObject = index/transform(index/object):
 ---

-Right now, the experience of browsing our graph of generated HTML is a little unsatisfying because there are no index pages — we have to know what routes are there.
+Right now, the experience of browsing our graph of generated HTML is a little unsatisfying because there are no index pages — we have to know what pages exist and manually enter a valid URL.

 We can fix that by adding another graph transform.
-Wrapping a graph with this transform will: 1) add "index.html" as one of the inner graph's keys if it's not already defined, and 2) define a default value for "index.html" if one isn't already defined.
+Wrapping a graph with this transform will:

+1. add "index.html" as one of the inner graph's keys if it's not already defined
+2. define a default value for "index.html" if one isn't already defined

 The default value will be an HTML page listing the graph's other keys as links.

 ## Generate a single index page